How to become a TV or film director

 University

-You could take a course at university in film or television production before moving into directing.
+You could take a course at university to get into the industry.
+Courses include:

 Entry requirements